dotnet/csharplang/meetings/working-groups/roles/extensions-wg-2023-06-07.md

 }
 ```

+Decision: If the scenario allowed instance properties today, then extension properties should work, if not, then not.
-Decision: given that an instance `Deconstruct` property would not participate in deconstruction,
+So, given that an instance `Deconstruct` property would not participate in deconstruction today,
 we don't want an extension `Deconstruct` property to participate either.

 Any scenario that allowed extension methods should allow methods from extension types to participate.